DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/reconstructions/ccpi_cgls_recon.rst

         n_iterations:
             visibility: basic
             dtype: int
-            description: Number of rows and columns in the reconstruction.
+            description: Number of iterations to perform.
             default: "5"

         resolution:
-            visibility: basic
+            visibility: intermediate
             dtype: float
             description: Number of output voxels (res = n_pixels/n_voxels), set res > 1 for reduced resolution.
             default: "1"

         n_frames:
-            visibility: basic
+            visibility: intermediate
             dtype: int
-            description: This algorithm requires a multiple of 8 frames for processing and this number may affect performance depending on your data size (choose from 8, 16, 24, 32)
+            description: This algorithm requires a multiple of 8 frames at a time for processing and this number may affect performance depending on your data size.
             options: "[8, 16, 24, 32]"
             default: "16"

-        outer_pad:
-            visibility: advanced
-            dtype: "[bool,int,float]"
-            description: Not an option.
-            default: "False"

-        centre_pad:
-            visibility: hidden
-            dtype: "[bool,int,float]"
-            description: Not an option.
-            default: "False"

-        enforce_position:
-            visibility: advanced
-            dtype: "[bool,int]"
-            description: Not an option.
-            default: "False"

 Key
 ^^^^^^^^^^